PhoenixRe32/exersice-maze-navigation/README.md

 * As one reads the file with the maze, up is `NORTH`, down is `SOUTH`, left is `WEST` and right is `EAST`

+* The maze explorer is the interface for the interaction  (between the game and user).

+* The maze explorer contains all the maps included in the game.

+* The explorer and the maze will have a composition relation;
+  Explorer HAS-A maze, the assumption being that the maze object is basically a map.

 ### How to run tests and solution